 The natural environment of Bangladesh is generally favorable for crop production, and there are estimated to be about 9 million hectares of land suitable for cultivation.
 Over 80 percent of the population, roughly 15 million households, live in rural areas, and the agricultural sector employs around 62 percent of the labor force.
 The crop subsector alone accounts for 57 percent of employment in Bangladesh.
 The Ministry of Agriculture (MoA) of the government of the People's Republic of Bangladesh controls, directs, and handles the agricultural research and extension activities.
-There are now 10 research institutes under the MoA that are working under the umbrella of the National Agricultural Research Systems (NARS), coordinated by the Bangladesh Agricultural Research is also being conducted at the universities.
+There are now 10 research institutes under the MoA that are working under the umbrella of the National Agricultural Research Systems (NARS), coordinated by the Bangladesh Agricultural Research Council (BARC).
+Apart from this, agricultural research is also being conducted at the universities.